KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 To be able to send Push Notifications to the users' iOS devices, you need both an ID and a SignKey.
 [Contact Keyteq](mailto:support@keyteq.no "Send email to support@keyteq.no") to obtain this info.

-Create or edit `ezexceed.ini` in the level that suit your needs best – override or siteaccess.
+Create or edit `override/ezexceed.ini.append.php` in the level that suit your needs best – override or siteaccess.
 Add the following block:

 ```ini
 [eZExceedPushNotification]